Colin de la Motte-Sherman Papers

 The papers cover human rights efforts across Europe, especially concerning human rights and LGBT issue violations in Eastern Europe and the Balkans.
 Colin contributed extensively to the publications and foundations he was involved in/helped found, and the papers contain those writings and interviews he did for Die Andere Welt, International Lesbian and Gay Cultural Network (ILGCN), ver.di, Amnesty International, and Queeramnesty.
 The papers contain general information about LGBT culture, pride celebrations, and LGBT resources in Germany and surrounding countries.
 Extensive information about human rights conferences including information files and photographs.
 Photographs also include images of LGBT history tours in Germany.
 The books in the collection include fiction and non-fiction and cover human rights and LGBT history in Germany as well as other countries in Europe.

-- Majority of material found within Bulk of the materials and files date from 1985-2017, with some catalogued books published between the 1960s and 2000s
+- Creation: Majority of material found within Bulk of the materials and files date from 1985-2017, with some catalogued books published between the 1960s and 2000s

 Language of Materials